drekka/Voodoo/README.md

 response: <response>
 ```

-The `signature` tells Simulcra how to match incoming requests. `response` tells it how to respond and provides the HTTP status, optional headers, and body.
+The `signature` tells Simulacra how to match incoming requests. `response` tells it how to respond and provides the HTTP status, optional headers, and body.
 For example

 ```yaml
 signature: get /config